-Our net tangible book value as of June 30, 2020 was approximately \$7.7 million, or \$2.19 per share.
+Our net tangible book value as of September 30, 2020 was approximately \$3.3 million, or \$0.82 per share.
 We calculate net tangible book value per share by dividing the net tangible book value, which is tangible assets less total liabilities, by the number of outstanding shares of our Common Stock.
 Dilution represents the difference between the portion of the amount per share paid by purchasers of shares in this Offering and the as adjusted net tangible book value per share of our Common Stock immediately after giving effect to this Offering.

-After giving effect to the assumed sale by us of 804,505 shares of our Common Stock in the aggregate amount of \$10.0 million in this Offering at an assumed offering price of \$12.43 per share, which was the last reported sale price of our common stock on the Nasdaq Capital Market on August 14, 2020 and after deducting commissions and estimated aggregate offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2020 would have been approximately \$17.1 million, or \$3.95 per share of common stock.
-This represents an immediate increase in net tangible book value per share of \$1.76 to our existing stockholders and an immediate dilution in net tangible book value per share of \$8.48 to new investors purchasing Common Stock in this Offering.
-The following table illustrates this dilution on a per share basis to new investors participating in this Offering.
+After giving effect to the sale by us of shares of our Common Stock having an aggregate value of \$\), and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2020 would have been approximately \$\) million, or \$\) per share of Common Stock.
+This amount represents an immediate increase in net tangible book value of \$\) per share to existing stockholders and an immediate dilution of \$\) per share to purchasers in this offering.